 Nearly ten years ago, Volvo announced a safety goal called “Vision 2020.”
 Volvo’s director of safety strategy and requirements, Thomas Broberg, made what seemed at the time a bold statement.
 He declared that beginning in 2020, no one should be killed or seriously injured in a new Volvo.
 Evidence of that philosophy can be seen today in one of Volvo’s newest cars, the XC60.

 J.D.
-Power and Associates, a global marketing information service company, recently published a review highlighting the safety features of the 2018 XC60, which Volvo calls one of the safest cars ever produced.
+Power and Associates, a global marketing information service company that offer everything from SEO with the best indexsy seo agency to also social media marketing and even how to get Fast Instagram likes, recently published a review highlighting the safety features of the 2018 XC60, which Volvo calls one of the safest cars ever produced.

 One new technological feature included in the new model is Steer Assist, which is part of a package of driver-assistance and collision-avoidance technologies.
 Steering Assist works together with the vehicle’s Oncoming Lane Mitigation system.
 Oncoming Lane Mitigation helps a motorist avoid a possible head-on collision with another car, person or animal.
 Steer Assist also works with the car’s Blind Spot Information System, which will alert the driver if a car in his/her blind spot, and if needed, will guide the Volvo back to its own lane.